 For a cost effective bespoke modern conservatory design, look no further than Ultraframe.
 With an extensive collection of conservatories to choose from, you can be sure to find the right style to suit your home.

-Choose from glass to a more modern conservatory style and create your ideal living space.
+Choose from all glass conservatory to a more modern conservatory style and create your ideal living space.
 Or if you need to upgrade your existing roof, then we can help you with that too!

 Super insulated columns are designed to turn a simple design into something unique.
 Combining super insulated columns, a cornice, and an internal pelmet delivers a stylish yet, contemporary orangery aesthetic for your new room.
 Utilising contemporary techniques and premium grade materials, our super insulated columns are a cutting-edge option for your home.

 These high-performance columns feature powder coated, coloured aluminium panels to reflect the look of the classic architecture found during the Italian Renaissance.
-This enables you to bring traditional charm to your home that has been updated to meet the expectations and requirements of the modern age.
+This enables you to bring traditional charm to your home and glazed extension that has been updated to meet the expectations and requirements of the modern age.

 Superb performance is delivered by our super-insulated columns, which can deliver up to five times the insulation level of a brick pier of the same size.
 A U-Value as low as 0.15 is achievable with Ultraframe's super insulated columns, which means your modern conservatory will be warm and comfortable.

-The internal pelmet not only insulates the eaves but also creates the perfect housing for spotlights and speakers, enabling you to create an elegant, warm space for relaxing or entertaining.
-This completely configurable internal soffit allows you to capture an eye-catching 'room-like' feel for your conservatory that further enhances the heat retention potential.
+The internal pelmet not only insulates the eaves but also creates the perfect housing for spotlights and speakers, enabling you to create an elegant and warm glazed extension for relaxing or entertaining.
+This completely configurable internal soffit allows you to capture an eye-catching 'room-like' feel for your modern conservatory that further enhances the heat retention potential.

 This pelmet can be used to house a selection of lighting options, as well as speakers, to bring harmony between function and form.
-Featuring a high quality plasterboard finish, this pelmet will blend in seamlessly with your conservatory design to enable you to bring a new addition to your home that exudes class.
+Featuring a high quality plasterboard finish, this pelmet will blend in seamlessly with your modern conservatory design to enable you to bring a new glazed extension to your home that exudes class.

 The Classic conservatory style incorporates the latest technologies in roof and glazing design and can be complemented with a range of optional extras.
 Choose from traditional or contemporary styles and bring your garden into your home using full height glazing and French doors.